the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 > Who this post is for: This post is for AI/ML engineers navigating the current job market — whether you’re actively looking, passively curious, or just wondering what companies actually care about when hiring in 2025.

-## 😱 The bad news: I was laid off last month
+## 😱 The bad news: I was laid off last month.

-As someone who hates relinquishing control, I spent a full day being shaken, confused, and existential.
+I'm not gonna lie: it shook me.

-Shaken because I was suddenly detached from the work I was obsessed with, the stability my family and I were accustomed to, and the people at work I'd grown close to.
+I spent a full day being confused and existential.

-Confused because my team and I were building truly great AI features, and shipping to customers that loved our AI products and clamored for more.
+I was suddenly detached from the work I was obsessed with, the stability my family and I were accustomed to, and the people at work I'd grown close to.

-And existential because, to be honest, being laid off made me question my value, my accomplishments, and my future.
+I found myself questioning my value, my accomplishments, and my future.

 Plus, I had no idea what to do next — and the clock was already ticking.

 **Yet, layoffs can happen to anyone.**